- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 - Broader uses.
 Coverdell ESAs can be used to save for education expenses, from kindergarten through college.

 - Tax benefits.
-Earnings and withdrawals are tax-free if used for qualified expenses for taxpayers who don't claim an American Opportunity credit or Lifetime Learning credit for the same expenses in the same year.
+Earnings and withdrawals are tax-free if used for qualified expenses.
+For taxpayers who claim an American Opportunity credit or Lifetime Learning credit, the credit must be used for different qualified expenses than withdrawals from the Coverdell ESA, if taken in the same year.
 In addition, once the annual gift has been made to the Coverdell ESA, the money is no longer considered part of the parents' or grandparents' estate for estate tax purposes.

 - More investment options.
 Coverdell ESAs also have a wider range of investment types that are eligible to be contributed to, or purchased by, these accounts, which could be attractive to a knowledgeable, self-directed investor.